 Good decisions have three qualities.
 They are Fact Based, and free of Logical Fallacies and Cognitive Bias.
 Most importantly a good decision provides a solution with better results than most if not all other conceivable and feasible alternative decisions.

 Most of us would like to believe we make decisions based on facts.
-However, distinguishing reliable “Science based” Facts from Science Fiction seems like it should be easy, but though this problem was described more than a thousand years ago, a solution has eluded Science Philosophers for millenia.
+However, distinguishing reliable “Science based” facts from Science Fiction seems like it should be easy, but though this problem was described more than two thousand years ago, a solution has eluded Science Philosophers for those millenia.
 Karl Popper first named this “The Demarcation Problem” and introduced the idea of Falsifiability.